realadvisor/rifm/README.md

 is enough to find the final cursor position.

 Other simple idea that mask usually is nothing more than editing mode.
-Instead of insert in some edit cases masks uses replace.
+Instead of insert symbol mode, in some edit cases masks use replace.

 ### Props